This blog post was originally posted on April 22, 2016 and was updated on October 21, 2020.

 Marisquería Casa Vicente: Best seafood tapas in Malaga

-Tapas bars with specialties that you can’t miss
+Tapas bars in Malaga with specialties that you can’t miss

 Bull’s tail, or rabo de toro in Spanish, is one of Andalusia’s most emblematic dishes.
 Wendy Gamba takes this rich, meaty dish and transforms it into something that even the pickiest eater would have trouble turning down: a nice, juicy burger.
 An American classic with southern Spanish flair, it’s a must-eat bite on any Malaga tapas crawl.